Applications for September 2019

 Admissions Criteria for 2019-20

-Parents who wish to apply for places for their children at Goffs School are asked to complete the Goffs Supplementary Information Form and return it to the school office by the closing date for applications.
+Parents who wish to apply for places for their children at Goffs Academy are asked to complete the Goffs Supplementary Information Form and return it to the school office by the closing date for applications.
 If a Supplementary Information Form is not completed, the Governing Body will apply the admissions criteria using the information submitted on the Common Application Form only, which may result in your application being given a lower priority.
 In addition parents must complete the application form of their home authority online at hertsdirect.org/admissions.

 In accordance with admissions law and the Admissions Code, we take into account children who we have to admit, either because they are placed under the Fair Access Protocol or because they have statements of special educational needs (or an Education, Health and Care Plan) naming the school because of their needs.
-Accordingly any child with a statement that names Goffs School will be admitted.
+Accordingly any child with a statement that names Goffs Academy will be admitted.

 Goffs’ published admission number is 240.
 In the event of oversubscription, places will be allocated according to the following criteria, in the order shown: